jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Tab completion

-Tab completion is another useful feature of jQuery Terminal by default if you press tab it will insert it into terminal (it will be replaced by 4 spaces but it will be treated as one character).
-To change default behavior you need to use [completion option](https://terminal.jcubic.pl/api_reference.php#completion).
+Tab completion is another useful feature of jQuery Terminal.
+By default, if you press `<TAB>`, it will be inserted into the terminal (even though it will be replaced by 4 spaces, it will still be treated as one character).

+To change the default behavior, you need to use the [completion option](https://terminal.jcubic.pl/api_reference.php#completion).

-it you have object as first argument or JSON-RPC string with system.describe
+It you have an object as first argument (interpreter) or a JSON-RPC string with `system.describe`

 ```javascript
 $('#terminal').terminal({